mcmtilman/SwiftPuLP/README.md

 SwiftPuLP wraps the Python Linear Programming PuLP module, using a similar style to create and solve models.

-## Core model
+## Overview

+Solving a Linear Programming consists of creating a model of the problem using variables, linear functions and constraints, solving this model and returning a result.

-The building blocks are:
+The building blocks of the core model are:

 * **Variable**, having a unique name, a domain, and optional minimum and maximum bounds.